Funeral Mass Preparation

 The garden area behind the Church is designated as a Memorial Garden, where cremated remains can be buried.
 There is certain paperwork that has to be completed and notarized before burial of cremains can take place.
 There is a charge for the burial which helps towards the maintenance of the Memorial Garden area and for the name of your deceased beloved one to be placed on the bronze plaque overlooking the Garden on the Church wall.

 We know that sometimes family are in town only for a short time and arrangements need to be done quickly and we will try to accommodate your wishes as far as we can.
 There are however some guidelines that we have to follow with regard to readings, music and eulogies.

 - We have a list of readings from the Bible which are suggested by the Church for Funerals.
 You are asked to pick one from the Old Testament, one from the New Testament and a Gospel reading.
 The responsorial psalm will be picked by the organist and cantor.

 - We have a list of hymns which are normally sung at funerals, from which you can choose four.
 Please note that we cannot allow secular music in the Church.
 As sometimes we have a visiting organist substitute during vacations and sickness, music choices must be given to the Ministry Leader or parish office at least 24 hours before the Funeral.

-- Anyone wishing to sing at a Funeral Mass (other than one of our regular cantors) must have the permission of the pastor to do so.
+- Anyone wishing to sing at a Funeral Mass (other than one of our regular cantors) must have the permission of the Pastor to do so.
 She/he must practice with the Music Director/organist at least 24 hours prior to the Mass.

-- The parish will provide a Lector for the Mass, unless a family member wishes to do so.
+- The parish will provide a Reader for the Mass, unless a family member wishes to do so.
 If they do so they should be familiar with the Catholic Church liturgy, and used to speaking in front of people.